How to Write a Mission Statement

 - What value are we bringing?

-- What level of service do you provide?
+- What level of service do we provide?

-- What three words or phrases would you use to describe your mission?
+- What three words or phrases would we use to describe our mission?

 A great mission statement can be short and sweet.
 In fact, the more succinct, the better; "short in length and big in vision" is what Chip Conley and Eric Friedenwald-Fishman suggest.